 The Honors Program at The College of St. Scholastica was created to give intellectually motivated students enriched learning experiences and a community of peers devoted to a vigorous life of the mind.
 The Honors Program encourages students to take responsibility for their own learning through discussion-oriented classes.
 Investigation of compelling and controversial ideas and an emphasis on depth of coverage of material from multiple perspectives are other features of the Honors Program.
 Honors courses meet general education requirements, so do not involve extra coursework.
 Typically, meeting two of the following criteria will lead to the opportunity to request an interview with the Honors director for admission to the program: top 15 percent of high school class, high school grade point average of 3.5 or above on a 4.0 scale, and ACT score of 26/SAT score of 1100.

 The college classroom is not the only place college-level learning may occur.
 The College of St. Scholastica has several mechanisms by which it recognizes college-level learning acquired outside the classroom.
+Credit may be accepted from specialized or special purpose institutions, including the U.S. Armed Services, provided the work is applicable to St. Scholastica's baccalaureate degree programs and is recommended by the American Council of Education (ACE).

 The College Board and the Educational Testing Service provide a national program of examinations called the College-Level Examination Program (CLEP) that is used to evaluate college-level education.
 The Registrar maintains a list of the CLEP exams that meet Pathways requirements.
 Academic departments determine which CLEP examinations can substitute for major requirements, so students are advised to discuss their CLEP plans with their academic adviser.
 Note that credit cannot be granted for both a course passed by examination and a regular classroom course that duplicates the subject matter.
 No credit can be given for an examination if an advanced course in that area has already been taken.

 A degree-seeking undergraduate student may request the opportunity to take a "challenge" examination to seek credit for a course for which a CLEP examination is not available.
-Challenge opportunities are provided at the discretion of the department chairman.
+Challenge opportunities are provided at the discretion of the department chair.
 Please contact your academic adviser for specific procedures to request a challenge.

 Full-time traditional undergraduate students at St. Scholastica may enroll for up to two courses per semester at two other local universities without payment of additional tuition if the total number of credits does not exceed 18 credits.
 Such enrollment, called cross-registration, is available at the University of Minnesota-Duluth and the University of Wisconsin-Superior.